Nemikolh/oil-rs/parsers/README.md

 > Question: Do we want to allow "queries" on the type of those
 >           children?
 Like filtering children that are TextNode, etc..

-### Global templates
+### Global components

-Many templates are defined by oil and are internal to oil.
+Many components are defined by oil and are internal to oil.
-They are handling differently than the other templates.
+They are handling differently than the other components.
 Here is the list:

 * `group`: Does nothing, just a valid name to group elements.